Ahmed-Abdelgawad-Dev/would-you-rather/README.md

 then you are free to use the app with its functionalities and the SPA nature.

-Note: This Single Page Application was styled with plain CSS as the focus is on React and redux functionalities together and not on the styling process.
+Note: This Single Page Application was styled with plain CSS & react-bootstrap as the focus is on React and redux functionalities together and not on the styling process.